tacticdemonic/sb-logger-extension/sb-logger-extension/README.md

 ### Maintainer checklist (for devs)

 - Add new selectors to `BETTING_SLIP_SELECTORS` in `contentScript.js` using the same pattern as other exchanges (specific selectors first, fallbacks last).
-- Verify the selector doesn't match elements inside `.sb-logger-stake-panel` and that `findElement()` will skip our UI components.
+- Verify the selector doesn't match elements inside `.surebet-helper-stake-panel` and that `findElement()` will skip our UI components.
 - Use `tools/collect_betslip_info.js` to reproduce the issue and confirm the selector targets the correct input on desktop and mobile viewports.
 - Test auto-fill by enabling the Auto-Fill feature and reproducing the save → redirect flow from surebet.com to the exchange.
 - Commit and reference the issue in the PR description for traceability.

 ### Developer tools

-In `sb-logger-extension/tools` you'll find two helper utilities:
+In `surebet-helper-extension/tools` you'll find two helper utilities:
 - `collect_betslip_info.js` — paste into an exchange betting slip console to collect DOM data (JSON copied to clipboard)
 - `bookmarklet-demo.html` — a demo page that provides a bookmarklet string and instructions for creating a one-click issue bookmarklet